 - The event consumer makes sure that the event type is not on the application’s SIEM event block list.
 If it is on the block list, then the event ignored.

 - If the event isn’t on the block list, the event consumer makes a copy of the event (the original event will be stored in Akamai’s data warehouse).

 - The relevant event details are packaged into a JSON object designed specifically for the SIEM Event Delivery service.
 For example:

 Note.
 Curious as to what those cryptic parameters (msts?) and values actually mean?
-The article SIEM Event Delivery Service Event Details should answer all your questions.
+The appendix to this documentation should answer all your questions.
 (Or at least your questions about SIEM parameters.)
-We might also note that SIEM event messages do not contain any personally-identifiable information: a message might include a user’s Identity Cloud UUID, but an event message will never include a user’s name, email address, phone number, etc. In addition, while event messages might tell you which attributes have been changed (e.g., email), those messages will never include the before or after values for that attribute (e.g., a user changed his email address from email@example.com to firstname.lastname@example.org
+We might also note that SIEM event messages do not contain any personally-identifiable information: a message might include a user’s Identity Cloud UUID, but an event message will never include a user’s name, email address, phone number, etc. In addition, while event messages might tell you which attributes have been changed (e.g., email), those messages will never include the before or after values for that attribute (e.g., a user changed his email address from firstname.lastname@example.org to email@example.com

 - The JSON-formatted event is placed into an application-specific event queue, a sort of SIEM event “waiting room.”
 This process repeats itself each time until one of the following happens: